Linaro/aerology/book/src/queries.md

 ## Filters

-At the moment, 3 filters are supported:
+At the moment, 4 filters are supported:
  * Postfix operators.
  * Reading a linked list with `llnodes`
  * Creating a bactrace with `bt`
+ * Casting, with intrusive struct type checking

 ### Postfix operators